KILLER SATELLITES CONTROLLING BAD BUOYS

 3) Satlink

-Sign this petition today and contact the CEO of Iridium on twitter, Matt Desch: @IridiumBoss.
-Let Matt know why Iridium must end its relationship with industrial fishing today.
+Please sign this petition today and contact the CEO of Iridium on X (formerly Twitter), Matt Desch: @IridiumBoss.
+Let Matt know why Iridium must end its relationship with harmful industrial tuna fisheries today.